 Written by Doug Wright and starring Patti LuPone (Rubenstein) and Christine Ebersole (Arden), War Paint is based on the non-fiction book War Paint: Madame Helena Rubinstein and Miss Elizabeth Arden: Their Lives, Their Times, Their Rivalry by Lindy Woodhead.
 War Paint has already been nominated for 4 Tony Awards and is a strong contender in each category.
-In the following interview with CBS Sunday Morning, LuPone and Ebersole share their excitement over their new roles.
+In the following interview with CBS Sunday Morning, LuPone and Ebersole discuss how they do and don’t identify with their roles.

 To find out more about the brand new musical, watch the clips and interviews below: